luisdiogo2071317/azure-docs.pt-pt/articles/store-sendgrid-php-how-to-send-email.md

      }

 ### <a name="web-api"></a>API Web
-Utilizar do PHP [curl função] [ curl function] para enviar correio eletrónico utilizando a API Web do SendGrid.
+Utilizar o do PHP [curl função] [ curl function] enviar e-mails com a API Web do SendGrid.

     <?php